eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 Here are my rules for effective spaced repetition.

+The rules are sorted by applicability, with more general ones first, and most specific ones last.

 ## Rule: Understand First {#understand}

 Don't try to memorize what you don't understand.
 The concepts should be clear in